Skip to main content

 When a Yeast Infection Belongs in Telehealth vs. In-Person

-Good fit for telehealth
+Good fit for a video visit

 • Classic VVC symptoms: white discharge without odor, vaginal itch, no fever